-We were appointed by the General Meeting of Shareholders as auditor of Südzucker International Finance B.V. on 25 April 2023, as of the audit for the financial year ending 29 February 2024.
+We were initially appointed by the General Meeting of Shareholders as auditor of Südzucker International Finance B.V. on 25 April 2023, as of the audit for the financial year ending 29 February 2024 and have operated as statutory auditor ever since that financial year.